ccase28/418FinalProject/README.md

 All three implementations will be run tested by various multithreaded programs, each with different access patterns, to analyze speedup (or slowdown, as the case may be).

 ### Hope to achieve
 If we have time, our stretch goal is to implement a completely lock free version of Malloc.

+Since our project aims to speed up allocation of memory for multithreaded application programs, we will measure the performance of our allocator by assembling a suite of programs with varying access patterns, access sizes, and durations, in hopes of finding a well-rounded understanding of how our general-purpose allocator performs in a variety of situations.
+We will test each program with different thread counts (up to 128) and measure how each iteration of our design affects speedup.
+We hypothesize that the naive single-lock solution will scale incredibly badly, a multi-arena lock-based implementation noticeably less so, with the lock-free version resulting in the greatest speedup.

+Amdahl's Law suggests that allocator-induced overhead, no matter how small, may be somewhat negligible in the overall runtime of the program.
+Ideally, we'll find some way of extracting a trace of calls to our allocator, so we can evaluate its true performance with less noise.

 # Schedule
 We elected to go with the earlier project presentation slot.
 Because of this, our schedule must be expedited.